valendesigns/option-tree/readme.txt

 With OptionTree you can create as many Theme Options as your project requires and use them how you see fit.
 When you add a option to the Settings page, it will be available on the Theme Options page for use in your theme.

 Included is the ability to Import/Export all the theme options and data for packaging with custom themes or local development.
 With the Import/Export feature you can get a theme set up on a live server in minutes.
 Theme authors can now create different version of their themes and include them with the download.
 It makes setting up different theme styles & options easier than ever because a theme user installs the plugin and theme and either adds their own settings or imports your defaults.

+**Update**: Since v1.1.8 you can build custom CSS code that will automatically get inserted into your style.css or any file you choose (be sure it's permissions are writable to the server).
+As well, typography & background options were added with a ton of filters to extend them.

 **Update**: Since v1.1.7 you can create layouts (theme variations) and import/export those layouts.
 You can also activate them at anytime from the Theme Options page.
 Added an upload feature to the slider.